Fresh & Crispy Make Ahead Green Bean Casserole (From Scratch!)

 2

 Everyone will love having this from-scratch, veggie-forward side on the Thanksgiving table this year!
-These vibrant, fresh green beans are the best leveled-up version of a holiday classic, & prepping them was almost as easy as opening a can. 😏
+These vibrant, fresh green beans are the best leveled-up version of a holiday classic, and prepping them was almost as easy as opening a can. 😏

 Print